ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 To make the custom elements index the entry module for a package, set the `module` property in `package.json` to:

-Also be sure to set `@stencil/core` as a dependency of the package.

 ```tsx
 {
   "module": "dist/components/index.js",